nicohi/terrific-lights-multiplayer/README.md

 # terrific-lights-multiplayer

-The main additions to the original game are in the `Net` folder and `MainMenuMulti.tscn` and `Map/MapMulti.tscn`.
+The main additions to the original game are in the `Net` folder and `MainMenuMulti.gd` and `Map/MapMulti.gd`.

 ## Run game
 Since we are hosting a public matchmaking server, the game can be started with: